 This service is celebrated in the Cathedral nave using the rite set out in the 1984 edition of The Book of Common Prayer.

 This all-age service is a lively and well-attended act of collective worship, particularly suitable for families with young children.
 Each week during term-time we welcome over 100 children to our Sunday School.

-Tea, coffee and biscuits are served in Prebendal House (parish hall) after the service which is an ideal opportunity for visitors or new worshippers to meet with the clergy, Cathedral staff and other parishioners.
+Tea, coffee and toast are served in Prebendal House after the service which is an ideal opportunity for visitors or new worshippers to meet with the clergy, Cathedral staff and other parishioners.

-Tea, coffee and biscuits are served in Prebendal House after the service on the first Sunday of every month.
+Refreshments are served in the Cathedral after the service.
 Visitors and new worshippers are particularly welcome to join us and take the opportunity to meet the clergy and other parishioners.

-Choral Evensong is offered at the Cathedral at 3.30pm on Sundays.
+Choral Evensong is offered at the Cathedral at 4.00pm on Sundays.
 The service follows the custom of churches with a great Choral tradition, where much of the service is sung by the Cathedral Choir, or visiting choirs on occasion.
-This includes an Introit, Preces & Responses, Psalm, Canticles and Anthem, with a hymn for all to sing.
-It provides a space for prayer, reflection and thanksgiving, and an opportunity to be immersed in the prayer of the community as it glorifies God in word and song.
+It provides a space for prayer, reflection and thanksgiving.

 This weeks Service of Evensong is replaced by a Sequence of Music, Readings and Prayers for Advent.